 Another safety concern with aftermarket parts is fit.
 Your windshield helps to support the roof and structure of your car in an accident and plays a critical role in airbag deployment.
 If it doesn’t fit perfectly, you’re less safe in the event of a crash.

-It generally costs between $50 and $150 to repair a cracked or chipped windshield, but it could cost less in some cases.
-Usually, the smaller the crack or chip, the cheaper it will be to repair.
+It generally costs between $50 and $150 to repair a cracked windshield, but it could cost less in some cases.
+Usually, the smaller the chip, the cheaper it will be to repair.

 Even without insurance, windshield repair or replacement should be pretty affordable.
 But if you do have insurance, it’s possible that you may not have to pay anything at all.
 Many insurers offer $0 or low deductible glass claims as part of comprehensive coverage.